vmware-archive/gp-r/HomePage.md

 CONTENT TBD

 ## <a name="parallelization"/> Verify parallelization
 Congratulations, you've just parellelized your first PL/R algorithm in GPDB.
-Or have you??
+Or have you?
 In this section we will describe 3 sanity check to ensure that your code is actually running in parallel.

-### Verifying Parallelization

 We can quickly verify if a PL/R function is indeed running on all segment as follows: